 Daughter Eva then married sometime in late 1891 or early 1892, taking the married surname of Sherman.
-She and her husband then greeted the arrival of their son Charles in December 1892.
+She and her husband subsequently greeted the arrival of a son, Charles, in December 1892.

-And daughter Sarah also wed, marrying Stewart Kauffman sometime around 1895 and greeting the arrival with him roughly two years later of daughter Helen.
+And daughter Sarah also wed, marrying Stewart Kauffman sometime around 1895.
+Roughly two years later, they greeted the arrival of daughter Helen.

 Still residing at 337 Chestnut Street in Sunbury by the time of the 1910 federal census were the same Hendricks family grouping: matriarch Elizabeth (aged 73), daughter Emma (aged 43), daughter Eva (aged 40), and Eva’s son Charles Russell Hendricks (a 17-year-old “caller” for the railroad).
 Residing nearby at 341 Chestnut Street were Elizabeth’s 38-year-old daughter, Sarah B. (Hendricks) Kauffman, and her husband, Stewart R. Kauffman, a 39-year-old locomotive engineer, and their 13-year-old daughter, Helen.

-On 19 May 1915, William M. Hendricks’ widow, Elizabeth A. (Bright) Hendricks followed him in death, passing away in Sunbury.
-She, too, was laid to rest at the Pomfret Manor Cemetery.
+On 19 May 1915, William M. Hendricks’ widow, Elizabeth A. (Bright) Hendricks, followed him in death.
+After passing away in Sunbury, she too was laid to rest at the Pomfret Manor Cemetery.
 Afterward, daughter Emma L. Hendricks moved in with her sister, Sarah B. (Hendricks) Kauffman, and her family.

-By 1920, Emma Hendricks was still living at the home of her sister Sarah and brother-in-law Stewart, as well as their 22-year-old daughter Helen.
+By 1920, Emma Hendricks was still living at the home of her sister, Sarah, and brother-in-law, Stewart, as well as their 22-year-old daughter, Helen.
 They resided at 152 South Fourth Street in Sunbury.
 Stewart Kauffman was employed as a crossing watchman for the railroad while Helen was employed as a saleswoman for a local jewelry store.
-They remained together as a family, residing once again on Chestnut street in Sunbury by the time of the 1930 federal census.
+They remained together as a family, residing on Chestnut street in Sunbury, according to the 1930 federal census.
 Both Stewart and Helen Kauffman were still employed in their respective positions of railroad watchman and merchant with Fisher’s Jewelry while Emma Hendricks had taken on work as a servant for private families.